 - Slip a lining mitt inside each exterior mitt.
 The two sewn mitt pieces are now wrong sides together.
 Adjust as needed so the two pieces fit together flat and the top raw edges of the open cuff ends are flush.
 As an option, you can baste the layers together around the cuff edge as an extra protection against the layers shifting.

 - Find your two 4″ x 1½” hanging loop rectangles.
 Fold each rectangle in half (so it is now 4″ x ¾) right sides together.
 Using a ¼” allowance, stitch along the 4″ side of each folded strip.

-- Find the 13″ x 3″ Binding strip and the 10″ x 2″ interfacing strip.
-Center an interfacing side to side and top to bottom on the Wrong side of each Binding strip. you should have ½” of fabric showing all around.
+- Find the 13″ x 3″ binding strip and the 10″ x 2″ interfacing strip.
+Center an interfacing side to side and top to bottom on the wrong side of each binding strip.
+You should have ½” of fabric showing all around.
 Following manufacturer’s instructions, fuse the interfacing in place.

-- Slip each loop through a D-ring.
+- Slip each small sewn strip through a D-ring.